Advanced Business Certificate in Project Management

 Grading Basis: Graded

 OPIM 5668.
-Project Risk Management and Agile Methodologies
+Agile Project Management and Methodologies

 3.00 credits